microsoft/EdgeML/README.md

 For instructions to actually run the algorithms, see [Bonsai Readme](docs/README_BONSAI_OSS.md) and [ProtoNN Readme](docs/README_PROTONN_OSS.ipynb).

 ### Makefile flags
-You could change the behavior of the code by setting these flags in `config.mk` and rebuilding with `make -Bj`.
+You could change the behavior of the code by setting these flags in `config.mk` and rebuilding with `make -Bj` when building with the default Makefile in <EDGEML_ROOT>.
+When building with CMake, change these flags in `CMakeLists.txt` in <EDGEML_ROOT>.
 All these flags can be set for both ProtoNN and Bonsai.
 The following are supported currently by both ProtoNN and Bonsai.

     SINGLE/DOUBLE:  Single/Double precision floating-point.
 Single is most often sufficient.
 Double might help with reproducibility.